03kkim/micro/README.md

-# Complex-V1
+# micro

 ## What is this app?
-Complex V1 is a simple, intuitive complex meter metronome.
+micro is a simple, intuitive complex meter metronome.

 ## To Use
 - Spacebar to play / stop the metronome